MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/UPLOAD-Function--File-.md

 ## Property Value/Return Value
  Type: Boolean

- If you omit this optional return value, then a run\-time error occurs if the file cannot be found.
+ If you omit this optional return value, then a run-time error occurs if the file cannot be found.
 If you include a return value, then you must handle any errors.

  **true** if the file was uploaded; otherwise, **false**.